 IHRC successfully hosted the third annual Islamophobia Conference on 10 December 2016

-IHRC held its third annual Islamophobia Conference entitled The Environment of Hate and the Police State on Saturday 10 December at the P21 Gallery.
-This event was co-organised with Scotland against Criminalising Communities; a parallel conference was held in Edinburgh on Saturday 3 December.
 Both conferences refocused the energies of activists and academics on the workings of anti-Muslim racism at societal and institutional levels that have resulted in the UK becoming a police state.
 The panels explored how education, the legal system and the PREVENT / Counter-terrorism regime create an environment of hate that facilitates the operation of a de facto Police State.
 In this state, citizens are either living in fear and self-censorship, or full and knowing complicity, or exceptionalist complacency or a combination of some or all of the aforesaid.
-Whilst the primary targets and victims of hateful discourse, discrimination and state and street violence are Muslims, everyone lives in this Environment and this State, many minoritised communities now feel a resurgence of hatred and everyone is impacted negatively.
+Whilst the primary targets and victims of hateful discourse, discrimination and state and street violence are Muslims, everyone lives in this Environment and this State, and many minoritised communities now feel a resurgence of hatred and everyone is impacted negatively.